JJLongoria/aura-helper-sf/messages/ah.metadata.org.describe.md

 Option to group global Quick Actions into GlobalActions group, false to list as object and item.

+# flags.download-all.summary

+Download from All Namespaces

+# flags.download-all.description

+Option to download all Metadata Types from any Namespaces (including managed packages).
+If this options is not selected, only download and retrieve data from your org namespace

 # flags.csv.summary

 Show result as CSV.